CURRENT VOLUNTEER LOGIN: VIC-NET

 SAFE Volunteers are the heart and soul of our organization.
 On a daily basis, dedicated volunteers ensure that our horses have adequate food, water and a clean living environment.
 Volunteering with SAFE is hard work, but it is extremely fun and rewarding as well.
 Please review the FAQ below carefully.
 After reading through it, if you feel we are a good fit for your volunteer time, please click on the link below to fill out our Volunteer Application:

 Where are you located?

-SAFE is located on a private horse facility in the suburban neighborhood of Hollywood Hill, minutes from downtown Woodinville WA.
+SAFE is located on a private horse facility in Redmond WA.
 Please consider the commute distance carefully…not only time but the expense of gas as well.

 How old do I have to be to volunteer?

-Due to insurance requirements and liability concerns, our minimum age for volunteers is 16.
-You should be able to drive and have reliable transportation (transit service is not convenient to our location).
+Due to insurance requirements and liability concerns, the minimum age for volunteers is 16 years old.
+You should be able to drive and have reliable transportation.

 How frequently do I need to volunteer?